brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 **Induction Class:** ⚠️ Orange Tool (Induction Required) **Cut/Engrave Area:** 700 x 500mm Max
-**Laser Power:** 100w usable power from a 130w peak Reci tube **Focal Length:** 50.8mm
+**Laser Power:** ~100w power from a 130w rated Reci tube **Focal Length:** 50.8mm
-**Max Cut Depth:** Up to 8mm - 10mm (depending on material) **Notable Features:** Camera assisted positioning, Automatic focus
+**Max Cut Depth:** Up to 8mm - 10mm (depending on material, acrylic and ply work best at up to 6mm) **Notable Features:** camera assisted job positioning; automatic focus; automated extraction, air assist and cooling system.

 ## Camera Positioning System
 We have a super cool camera positioning system setup on the laser cutter.
 It allows you to put offcuts or irregular sized sheets inside and visually move your cut/engrave job around with a preview of where it's going to cut.

-It's accurate to within 2-3mm normally, but may deviate by up to 5mm towards the outer edges.
-Make sure to move the Z height of the machine to the engrave/cut height for best accuracy.
+It's accurate to within 2-3mm normally, but may deviate by up to 5mm (half a square in lightburn).
+Make sure to move the Z height of the machine to the engrave/cut height **before capturing a snapshot** for best accuracy.
+If accuracy is critical, do a test cut first before relying on the camera.

 ## Software / Cut Files
-We use an industry standard software called [Lightburn](https://lightburnsoftware.com) to run our laser cutter.
+We use industry standard software called [Lightburn](https://lightburnsoftware.com) to run our laser cutter.
 This software supports the following files: .SVG, .DXF or .
 PDF.
-You can bring your files on a USB flash drive/SD card, or use AirDrop to copy it to our iMac.
 Alternatively, you can purchase a license of Lightburn if you'd like to experiment at home or on your own computer (recomended if you do a lot of lasering).

+You can bring your files:
+* on a USB flash drive/SD card
+* use AirDrop to copy it to our iMac
+* login to google drive etc. directly on our iMac

 # Induction Process
-This induction has two options:
+**⚠️ This tool requires an induction before use.**

-1. Email us to book an appointment to be inducted.

-***OR***

-Attend our introductory laser cutting workshop for a complete introduction. https://brisbanemaker.space/workshops/
+To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.